Plan To See The Venice Regatta

 One adventurous couple tried to bob in kayaks in the current created by the passing boats.
 The small bridges facing the Grand Canal were packed with spectators.
 Nobody wanted to miss the show.

 The first part of the Venice Regatta was the pageant of boats of all sizes and periods.
 We had a great view of the Rialto Bridge with the vibrant show going by.
 It was a spectacle of colour.
-The boats competing in the various races promenaded past in both directions giving local supporters a chance to cheer for their favourites.
+The boats competed in the various races and promenaded past in both directions giving local supporters a chance to cheer for their favourites.

 The various races covered younger kids, women and several classes of boat types.
-I can’t tell you who won but I can say that it was awesome to watch the colourful show and to see the strength and coordination it took to be a winning boat.
+I can’t tell you who won.
+But I can say that it was awesome to watch the colourful show.
+And to see the strength and coordination it took to be a winning boat.

 Have you been to the Venice Regatta?
 Would you go back a second time?